26 October 2004

 More than 20,000 people flocked to the island during the Oct 23-25 holiday.
 The tonnes of rubbish they generated could not be taken to the garbage to dump in Baan Chaiyachet, located in the national park, because it had been closed down since Friday.

-Tambon administration organisation president Sanya Kerdmanee said his agency could not handle the huge amounts of trash left along Na Rong Raem road and at resorts at Hat Sai Khao, Chaiyachet and Khlong Phrao villages due to the abrupt closure of the dump site inside the park, and because the other dump site at Khlong Phrao was already full.
+Tambon administration organisation president Sanya Kerdmanee said his agency could not handle the huge amounts of trash left along Na Rong Raem road and at resorts at Hat Sai Khao, Chaiyachet and Khlong Phrao village due to the abrupt closure of the dump site inside the park, and because the other dump site at Khlong Phrao was already full.

 Park chief Saran Jaisa-art said the TAO was notified about the closure several months before backhoes were sent to fill up the dump site at Chaiyachet on Friday.